reflectoring/reflectoring.github.io/_posts/2020-04-06-spring-robust-sqs-client.md

 ## Conclusion

 In this article, we went through a way of implementing a robust message publisher and message handler to interact with an SQS queue.
-The Amazon SDK provides an easy-to-use interface, but we wrapped it with some additional logic to enable retries on
+The Amazon SDK provides an easy-to-use interface but we wrapped it with layer adding robustness in the form of retries and scalability in the form of a configurable thread pool to handle messages.

+The full code explained in this article is available as a Spring Boot starter [on Github](https://github.com/thombergs/sqs-starter) and [Maven Central](https://search.maven.org/artifact/io.reflectoring/sqs-starter) to use at your leisure.